6 Ways to Access Your Home Equity in 2019 – and Why You Should

 5. Pay for school.

 If you are a homeowner sending a child off to college or have an eye on expanding your own learning, a home equity loan can be a great way to pay.
-Among the benefits are lower interest rates than other types of loans, since you are using your home as collateral, and the only borrowing cap is the equity you have available (you may even be able to borrow up to 90 percent or more of your total home equity).
+Among the benefits are lower interest rates than other types of loans, since you are using your home as collateral, and the only borrowing cap is the equity you have available (usually under 90% CLTV, depending upon the lender).
 Depending on your school of choice and the limits of federal and state lending, using your home equity for education could be a good fit.